-Who are the Living Support Team? - RECRUITING NOW
+Who are the Living Support Team?

->

-> You may have seen some of the Living Support Team at the residences - they're the staff and students in the blue Living Support hoodies.
+You may have seen some of the Living Support Team at the residences - they're the staff and students in the blue Living Support hoodies.

 Your Living Support Team is made up of a Warden, Senior Living Support Assistants (SLSAs) and Living Support Assistants (LSAs).
 They are current University of Glasgow students just like you, both undergraduate and postgraduate, who live on-site and provide out of hours advice and support to residents.

 Senior Living Support Assistants (or SLSAs) manage and are responsible for each shift.
 They take the lead in difficult incidents, escalating issues to the Warden where necessary, as well as training the Living Support Assistants.

 The Warden is responsible for training and running the team, conducting disciplinary meetings, and acts as a bridge between the Living Support Team, the Site Office Team and the University.